zztalker/imunify360-doc/docs/faq_and_known_issues/README.md

 </div>

 This means that the shared memory is full and no new address is allowed to be added.
-Currently the shared memory has fixed size (it’s set in configuration files) and cannot change it dynamically.
-Currently the size of shared memory is **20 MB**, and it can take up to 89k IPv4 addresses.
-However, some of our clients have more blacklisted addresses, and when im360 agent tries to place all that IP addresses into shared memory, the aforementioned error occurs.
+Shared memory has a fixed size (it’s set in configuration files) and cannot change it dynamically.
+Currently, the size of shared memory is **20 MB**, and it can take up to 89k IPv4 addresses.
+However, some of our clients have more blacklisted addresses, and when Imunify360 agent tries to place all these IP addresses into shared memory, the aforementioned error occurs.

 **How to fix:** We want to increase the shared memory size.

-1. Modify the second parameter of the shared_storage directive of the <span class="notranslate">`/etc/imunify360-webshield/webshield.conf`</span> config file, to make it look like
+1. Modify the second parameter of the <span class="notranslate">`shared_storage`</span> directive of the <span class="notranslate">`/etc/imunify360-webshield/webshield.conf`</span> config file, to make it look like:

 <div class="notranslate">